GDPR-Compliant Analytics: The Complete Setup Guide for 2026

 2. Pre-Checked Consent Boxes

 Consent must be a clear affirmative action.
-Pre-checked boxes don’t count.
+Pre-checked boxes do not count.

 3. Cookie Walls